-lf you add additional states to your workflow, you may want to customize your milestone progress bars as well.
+If you add additional states to your workflow, you may want to customize your milestone progress bars as well.
 See TracIni.

-Ideas for next steps
+some ideas for next steps

 New enhancement ideas for the workflow system should be filed as enhancement tickets against the ticket system component.
-You can also document ideas on the Tracideas/TracWorkflow page.
+If desired, add a single-line link to that ticket here.
 Also look at the AdvancedTicketWorkflowPlugin as it provides experimental operations.